Bjarne-AAU/MonteCarloLocalization/report.md

 In our case, we simulate two kinds of sensors with different noise models:

  * Motion sensor: Captures motion of the spacecraft (Odometry/Position)
- * Vision sensor: Captures height of terrain beneath the spacecraft
+ * Vision sensor: Captures terrain's elevation beneath the spacecraft

 ### Motion Sensor

 The motion sensor is used to capture the movement of the spacecraft since the last measurement and is basically just the motion vector between the last and current position.
-The sensor is capable to make observations at a given framerate.
+The sensor is capable of making observations at a given framerate.
 The implementation of the Motion sensor can be found in the file [Motion.py](http://github.com/Bjarne-AAU/MonteCarloLocalization/blob/master/Motion.py).

 We simulate two different measurement models: (a) using the motion vector measurements or (b) using the odometry, i.e. independent measurement of the angle and distance of the motion.